 If you want results bad enough, you will commit yourself 100%.
 If you don’t commit yourself 100%, you just don’t want whatever you fantasize about bad enough.

 If you often find yourself falling short of your intentions, it’s because you are not clear in what it is you truly want.
 Stop confusing yourself and filling your head with half-baked desires.
 If you can’t figure out which direction you’re trying to travel towards, you certainly can never expect to arrive at a specific destination.
 Decide upon your destination/goal, map out the route to get there, then break down the navigation into palatable, bite-size steps.
 Do this today.
 No excuses – you deserve to work towards your goals.

 Start tomorrow morning with the intention of having a pleasant and productive day.
 You have no excuse.
-Intent is simply a notion we conceptualize.
+Intent is what we conceptualize.
 It costs nothing, and you’re going to imagine scenarios in your head anyway – why not make some of these thoughts intentionally positive?
 It’s your mind.
 Let your imagination be your friend, not your personal rival.